Refinance Your Chicago Mortgage

-Be sure to let your lender know what you would like to accomplish by refinancing your mortgage.
+Be sure to let your lender know what you would like to accomplish when refinancing your mortgage.

-By listing your goals, your lender will be able to help you decide if it makes sense to refinance your home.
+By listing your goals, your loan officer will be able to help you decide if it makes sense to refinance your home.

 Step 2.
 Learn About Your Options